DerKevinRiehl/fair_scosca/README.md

 ## Simulation Model
-The microscopic traffic simulation model consists of 34 loop detectors and 96 traffic lights across seven intersections of the arterial network "Schorndorfer Strasse" in Esslingen am Neckar (Germany); the demand model was was calibrated based on real-world loop-detector data.
+The microscopic traffic simulation model consists of five intersections of the arterial network "Schorndorfer Strasse" in Esslingen am Neckar (Germany); the demand model was was calibrated based on real-world loop-detector data.

 ## Logs